Hone your skills to design engaging learning environments. Study how learning theories and technology help people learn in new ways.

 Create effective digital learning environments

-You'll learn leadership skills, so you can successfully create and implement digital learning environments in your workplace.
+Gain leadership skills to help you create and implement digital learning environments in your workplace.

 Program features